| | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This open-work shawl is perfect for summer days thrown over your swimwear, shorts, or dress.
+This beautiful open-work shawl is ideal for summer—whether you throw it over your swimwear, pair it with shorts, or layer it over a breezy dress.

 What Is A Triangle Shawl?